overturetool/vdm-vscode/README.md

 See change log [here](CHANGELOG.md)

 ## Issues
-Submit the [issue](https://github.com/jonaskrask/vdm-vscode/issues) if you find a bug or have a suggestion for improving the extension.
+Submit an [issue](https://github.com/jonaskrask/vdm-vscode/issues) if you find a bug or have a suggestion for improving the extension.

 ## Contributing
-Contributions are very welocome, to do so: Fork the [repo](https://github.com/jonaskrask/vdm-vscode) and submit pull requests.
+Contributions are very welcome.
+To do so: Fork the [repo](https://github.com/jonaskrask/vdm-vscode) and submit a pull request.